bolognalab/bolognalab.github.io/schedule-Instructions.md

 * In the file ``/[YOUR FOLDER]/index.html``, find the first ``<h1>`` element in the ``<body>`` and change the title of the schedule to what you would like.

 ### 2. &nbsp; Placing the events on the schedule

 * Open the file ``/[YOUR FOLDER]/files/csv2json.py`` and run it (this requires the Python extension as mentioned above).
+The message "json file created or updated successfully" should appear in the Python terminal, and the file ``programm-themenwoche.json`` should be generated.

 ![Run Python file "csv2json.py" in dedicated](images/instructions/00ca.png)

-The message "json file created or updated successfully" should appear in the Python terminal, and the file ``programm-themenwoche.json`` should be generated.
+**Note: if you later want to change details about the events such as titles, location, or URL (which will most certainly happen!), you will need to update your CSV file and then repeat this step!
+As long as the ``id`` of each event stays the same, simply running the ``csv2json.py`` script should make the changes effective without any further steps needed.**

 * If you cannot run Python, you'll have to create the ``programm-themenwoche.json`` file manually, which is easy but tedious and time-consuming.
+Also, if you do this manually, you will need to manually update the .json file and the .csv file every time you need to make small changes.

 * After completing this step, all your events should now appear on the schedule in the live preview.
 If you see errors in the schedule or if the Python file didn't run successfully, check your CSV file for errors.